MultiSafepay/docs/content/payment-methods/banks/bank-transfer/bank-accounts.md

 Please keep in mind that USD (Dollar) is not supported due to the very high transaction and conversion costs for the customer.

+## Email notifications

+If you prefer to send payment instructions to the consumer yourself, you can use the *disable_send_email* parameter in a JSON _Direct_ request.
+For more information please see our API documentation regarding [Bank transfer](https://docs.multisafepay.com/api/#direct-bank-transfer)